AAEC4309 - Sustaining Global Ecology, Natural Resources and Economy

 Prerequisite: Junior standing or consent of instructor.
 History of the relationship between Americans and their land from prehistory to the present.

 History of landscape architecture.
 Design as expression of culture and society's relationship to nature.
 Geographical, historical, and cultural context of major movements in landscape architecture.
-Fulfills multicultural and core Humanities requirements.
+Fulfills core Language, Philosophy, and Culture and multicultural requirements.

 NRM 2305.
 Introduction to Freshwater Ecology and Fisheries